Crash Blocks Lane On Garden State Parkway At NY Line, Officials Say

 As of 8:25 a.m., a downed pole on Route 208 northbound south of High Mountain Road in Franklin Lakes closed two of three lanes, according to state transportation officials.
 Those lanes were still closed as of press time.

-Just before 9 a.m., a crash on the Garden State Parkway northbound between Exit 171 (Glen Road) and Chestnut Ridge Road in Woodcliff Lake had one right lane blocked.
+Just before 9 a.m., a driver struck a deer on the Garden State Parkway northbound between Exit 171 (Glen Road) and Chestnut Ridge Road in Woodcliff Lake.

 Then, around 9:30 a.m., an overturned dump truck shut down the right lane, ramp lane, and right shoulder of Route 78 westbound near Exit 56 (Elizabeth Avenue) in Newark, transportation officials said.